elihunter173/website/assets/resume.md

 ### Experience

 Noregon
-: **May 2019 - Present**
+: **May 2019 - Aug.
+2019**
   *Software Engineer Intern*
-  Work with sales, operations' support, and product management to create a web portal for data visualization and access using Flask, Bokeh, and Pandas, enabling rapid, data-driven decision-making.
+  Worked with sales, operations' support, and product management to create a web portal for data visualization and access using Flask, Bokeh, and Pandas, enabling rapid, data-driven decision-making.

 Raleigh Vending Website
-: **May 2019 - Present**
+: **Jan.
+2019 - May 2019**
   *Contract*
-  Design three websites, using the Bootstrap web framework, for the three divisions of Raleigh Vending with Kasimir Schulz, working in close contact with owners of company.
+  Designed three websites, using the Bootstrap web framework, for the three divisions of Raleigh Vending with Kasimir Schulz, working in close contact with owners of company.